richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 They know the terrain of their code.
 There is a huge difference from a programmer day 1 of joining a company and 6 months in.
 They have not put the blinders on about any dark corners of their code repo.
 They seek new ways to unblock themselves to allow their use of time to never be hindered.

-There are two distinctive habits of 10x programmers I think that are independent of product feature requirements, but indirectly have great impact on use of time:
+There are two other habits of 10x *programmers qua programmers* I think that are independent of product feature requirements, but indirectly have great impact on use of time:

 >  a strategic method of building knowledge